ASU-CodeDevils/devilbot/CONTRIBUTING.md

 # Contributing Guidelines and Git Flow
 This document plans to outline the following for *all* contributers of the Rust DevilBot project.
-Please follow these guidelines to the best of your knowledge and understanding, and feel free to message `@jtmichel` or `@sjcampb2` in the CodeDevils Slack workspace if you have any questions or need help!
+Please follow these guidelines to the best of your knowledge and understanding, and feel free to message `@Json Michelson` or `@sjcampb2` in the CodeDevils Slack workspace if you have any questions or need help!

 ### Table of Contents
 1. [Chain of Command](#chain-of-command)